johannesnelson/johannesnelson.github.io/bioacoustics/deep learning/_posts/2024-01-13-deep_learning_for_audio_classification_of_wildlife_vocalizations.md

 While there are numerous other steps often taken during preprocessing before the final spectrogram is passed to the model for training, what's important for the purposes of this article is simply understanding that in this early stage, the audio is transformed into an image of itself that highlights key features.
+From the perspective of the model, these images are just two-dimensional arrays of numbers.

 ### How CNNs process audio/image data
 The core feature that makes CNNs so effective for these tasks is their convolutional layers.
 Let's break down how these layers work and why they are beneficial.